awsdocs/aws-kms-developer-guide/doc_source/services-ebs.md

 }
 ```

-Amazon EBS uses the snapshot ID as encryption context for encrypted snapshots created with the [CopySnapshot](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CopySnapshot.html) operation in the Amazon EC2 API\.
+For encrypted snapshots created with the Amazon EC2 [CopySnapshot](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CopySnapshot.html) operation, Amazon EBS uses the snapshot ID as encryption context value\.
 In the `requestParameters` field of a CloudTrail log entry, the encryption context looks similar to the following:

 ```
 "encryptionContext": {